Hilyas68/ProductApp/README.md

 # ProductApp

 It uses:
-.Ropository Pattern
+Ropository Pattern and also
-.Consumes a custom WebAPI
+consumes a custom WebAPI